Maleick/byvalver/assets/docs/ML_INTEGRATION.md

 The ML model extracts the following features from x86/x64 instructions:
 - Instruction type (MOV, ADD, etc.) - using Capstone instruction ID
 - Instruction size in bytes
-- Presence of bad characters in the instruction (v3.0: generic, v2.x: null bytes only)
+- Presence of bad bytes in the instruction (v3.0: generic, v2.x: null bytes only)
 - Bad character count and types (v3.0: tracks which specific bad chars present)
 - Operand count and types (register, immediate, memory)
 - Register indices for register operands
 - Immediate values for immediate operands
 - Additional instruction characteristics encoded as numerical values

-**Note (v3.0):** The ML model now tracks generic bad character patterns, not just null bytes.
-However, the model was trained exclusively on null-byte elimination data and has not been retrained for other bad character sets.
+**Note (v3.0):** The ML model now tracks generic bad byte patterns, not just null bytes.
+However, the model was trained exclusively on null-byte elimination data and has not been retrained for other bad byte sets.

 ### Forward Pass Processing
 1. **Input to Hidden Layer**: